Relocation to Luxembourg

 Luxembourg has a tax system which is comparable to that of most other countries in the EU.
 It taxes the worldwide income of its residents based on a progressive personal income tax rate.

 - Personal income tax: Residents are taxed on their worldwide income and capital gains.
-All types of personal income and realised gains are taxed in Luxembourg at a progressive rate being a maximum of 40%.
-The highest tax rate applies as of Euro 100.000 income.
+All types of personal income and realised gains are taxed in Luxembourg at a progressive rate up to a maximum of 42%.
+The highest tax rate applies to income exceeding EUR 200,004.
 The income tax owed is increased by a 7% to 9% surcharge being a mandatory contribution to the Luxembourg employment fund.
-The maximum marginal rate one might have to pay is therefore 43.6%.
+The maximum marginal rate you may have to pay is therefore 45.78%.

 - Wealth tax: Luxembourg does not levy a net wealth tax.

-- Inheritance- and gift tax: Luxembourg levies both gift and inheritance tax.
-The applicable rates range from 0% to 48% depending on the relationship of the parties to each other and the amount involved.
-For direct descendants and spouses large amounts are completely exempt from tax and on the remainder basic applicable rates range from 0% to 5%.
-Depending on the actual wealth received a multiplier between 0.1 and 2.2 might apply.
+- Inheritance tax and gift tax: Luxembourg levies both gift tax and inheritance tax.
+The applicable rates range from 0% to 48%, depending on the relationship of the parties to each other and the amount involved.
+For direct descendants, large amounts are completely exempt from tax and on the remainder basic applicable rates range from 0% to 5%.
+Depending on the actual wealth received, a multiplier of between 0.1 and 2.2 may apply.
+The spouse is completely exempt from inheritance tax.

 - VAT: Luxembourg levies a Value Added Tax (VAT).
 The standard rate of VAT is 17%.
-Reduced rates of 3%, 8% and 14% apply for certain goods and services, such as, food, gas and fuel.
-A small number of services is completely VAT-exempt, for example, certain financial transactions.
+Reduced rates of 3%, 8% and 14% apply to certain goods and services, such as food, gas and fuel.
+A small number of services is completely VAT-exempt, for example certain financial transactions.

-- Exit tax: When one leaves Luxembourg and emigrates to another jurisdiction, Luxembourg does not levy an exit tax.
+- Exit tax: When you decide to leave Luxembourg and emigrate to another jurisdiction, Luxembourg does not levy an exit tax.

 Special tax treatment of foreigners relocating to Luxembourg